-This is one of the best tiger reserves of the country, known to have "friendly" tigers and chances of sighting one here is reasonably better than many other tiger reserves of India.
-Along with this Ranthambore has one of the richest flora and fauna making it an absolutely must visit area
+One of the best national parks in Rajasthan, Ranthambore National Park is one of the best tiger reserves of the country, known to have "friendly" tigers and the chances of sighting one here are reasonably better than many other tiger reserves of India.
+Along with this Ranthambore has one of the richest flora and fauna making it an absolute must-visit.

-Now known as the Keoladeo National Park, Bharatpur National Park in Rajasthan is a famous bird watching paradise and is listed among UNESCO's World Heritage sites as well; The 29 km reserve is locally known as Ghana and is a mosaic of dry grasslands, woodlands, woodland swamps, and wetlands.
-These diverse habitats are home to 366 bird species, 379 floral species, 50 species of fish, 13 species of snakes, 5 species of lizards, 7 amphibian species,7 turtle species, and a variety of other invertebrates.
+Keoladeo National Park, formerly known as Bharatpur National Park in Rajasthan is a famous bird-watching paradise and is listed among UNESCO's World Heritage sites as well; The 29 km reserve is locally known as Ghana and is a mosaic of dry grasslands, woodlands, woodland swamps, and wetlands.
+These diverse habitats are home to 366 bird species, 379 floral species, 50 species of fish, 13 species of snakes, 5 species of lizards, 7 amphibian species, 7 turtle species, and a variety of other invertebrates.
 Every year thousands of migratory waterfowl visit the park for winter breeding.

-Nestled in the Aravali Hills over an area of about 800 Sq.
+Nestled in the Aravali Hills over an area of about 800 sq.
 Km covering the grasslands, dry deciduous forests, cliffs and rocky landscape, lays the Sariska Wildlife Sanctuary in Rajasthan.
 It is now known as The Sariska Tiger Reserve.
-This area was once a hunting preservation of The Maharaja of Alwar.
-The Reserve is known for its majestic Royal Bengal Tigers.
+This area was once a hunting preservation ground of The Maharaja of Alwar.
+This reserve is one of the most majestic national parks in Rajasthan and is known for its Royal Bengal Tigers.
 It is the first tiger reserve to relocate the Tigers (from Ranthambore) successfully.
 As it lies in the lap of Aravali Hills, it holds an abundant amount of mineral resources like copper.

 Kumbhalgarh Wildlife Sanctuary of Rajasthan covers a total surface area of 578 sq km and stretches across the Aravalli ranges, encircling parts of Udaipur, Rajsamand, and Pali.
 The wildlife sanctuary encompasses the historic Kumbhalgarh Fort and is also named after the fort.
 This hilly dense forest of Kumbhalgarh will definitely prove to be a pleasant surprise for those who consider Rajasthan a desert state.
 The green tract of the park forms a dividing line between the two different parts of Rajasthan; Mewar and Marwar.